-In line with the data protection policy we have produced this privacy notice to inform you how we deal with personal information as part of our statutory function as an education authority.
+In line with the General Data Protection Regulation (GDPR) we have produced this privacy notice to inform you how we deal with personal information as part of our statutory function as an education authority.

 The Council has a legal obligation to deliver effective education services to children, young people and adult learners in South Lanarkshire.
 In order to do this we need to collect personal information about children, young people and their families so that we can help them to learn and keep them safe.